The Pot Maker: Plot summary

 After finishing the rest of his sermon Father congratulates Elias on a job well done, while Mother and Lucinda are skeptical about the subject matter of the story.
-Lucinda, sick of being in the house decides she will put on her red-beaded necklace and go out.
+Lucinda, sick of being in the house, decides she will put on her red-beaded necklace and go out.
 Mother tries to go with her.
-Elias tries to stop Lucinda from leaving but Lucinda lashes out, telling Elias if he were a real man he would keep a job and that god would never pick a fool to be a preacher.
+Elias tries to stop Lucinda from leaving but Lucinda lashes out, telling Elias if he were a real man he would keep a job and that God would never pick a fool to be a preacher.

 Suddenly outside the dark window a noise can be heard coming from the bushes outside.
 There is a splash and it is believed that someone fell into the well outside the house.
 Lucinda tries to go outside to check but Elias holds her back saying there is no point.
 Then Elias accuses Lucinda of trying to go see Lew, her lover.
 He encourages her to go.
 She suddenly realizes it was Lew who fell down the well.
 She runs outside calling Lew's name.
 All of a sudden there is a crack and a splash and Lucinda is gone.
 Elias shouts outside "You all is tin!"
 Having a change of heart he rushes outside.
 We hear the cracking of wood and a splat.
 The play ends with the sound of wind rushing through the door.

 Themes

 The main theme of this plot is that the guilty always meet their fate.
-In the story it is quite obvious to see that each person is represented by a pot in Elias' story.
-Lucinda being a tin pot who does not follow god at all, Mother being a brass pot who is skeptical but still loves her son, Father who is silver who supports his son but is not as vocal, and finally Elias, the golden child, who trusts in god until the very end when he tries to save the others.
+It is quite obvious that each person in the family is represented by a pot in Elias' story.
+Lucinda being a tin pot who does not follow God at all, Mother being a brass pot who is skeptical but still loves her son, Father who is silver who supports his son but is not as vocal, and finally Elias, the golden child, who trusts in God until the very end when he tries to save the others.